stayhsfLee/stayhsf.github.io/source/_posts/Minikube-introduction.md

 `--base-image`: in default, minikube will pull the image from gcr.io.
 If you can't visit gcr.io, use this argument topull image from docker.io.

-`--mount=false --mount-string="/usr/local/minikube-files:/host-mount-files"`: Mount host path into minikube docker(but i did not see the related mount option in `docker inspect`), then you can use `volumnMount(hostpath option)` to get access to your file in your local machine folder `/usr/local/minikube-files`.
+`--mount=true --mount-string="/usr/local/minikube-files:/host-mount-files"`: Mount host path into minikube docker(but i did not see the related mount option in `docker inspect`), then you can use `volumnMount(hostpath option)` to get access to your file in your local machine folder `/usr/local/minikube-files`.

 Step 2
 ---